haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 - **Files** to manage your files (another surprising name)
 - **Videos** to view ... guess what

+## Recommended software to install
 I installed additional applications to make the system even more suitable for my needs.

-- **Alber** to quickly search applications, basic math and quick translations without leaving the keyboard
+- **Albert** to quickly search applications, basic math and quick translations without leaving the keyboard
-- **Geary** a beautiful email client (I knew this one from Elementary OS)
+- **Geary** a beautiful and minimal email client (The default email client on Elementary OS)
-- **Opera** to browse the web with style // adblocker // vpn
+- **Opera** to browse the web with style, adblocker, optional free-of-charge vpn
 - **Dropbox** online storage with easy sharing options
 - **Enpass** to manage the 174 passwords I have
-- **Skype** to do cross-platform text / video chats
+- **Skype** to do cross-platform text and video chats
-- **Steam** for basic gaming (hardware is not suitable for latest 3D Shooters)
+- **Steam** for gaming
-- **AnyDesk** to manage machines remotely
+- **AnyDesk** to manage a machine remotely
 - **Etcher** the easiest tool to write ISO images on USB thumb drives
-- **Oracle Virtualbox** to run virtual machines on linux
+- **Oracle Virtualbox** and **Virtualbox Extensions** to run virtual machines on linux (this will not make sense if you're already running Solus on a virtual machine.
-- **gthumb Image Viewer** enables you to not only view, but also crop / resize / optimize pictures
+- **gthumb Image Viewer** enables you to view images and do basic adjustments (crop / resize / colour, etc...)

+## SNAP support (similar to .EXE files on Windows)
+The SNAP system (by Utuntu) provides the possibility to run applications without the need to install all required dependencies on your main system.

+## Docker to the help: Run services like Squid / Nextcloud / nginx / Apache...
+If you're using an Ubuntu based system you have access to literaly millians of packages.
+For the majority of end-users it's simply too much.
+Therefore I appreciate the approach of Solus to NOT integrate as many services as possible.
+There are other Linux distributions for that.

+I was playing around with docker by accident and guess what - it's also available on Solus.
+My way to install a "Service" on Solus is simply utilizing Docker / Docker-Compose.
+Works great and keeps your system clean and lean (no need to install a huge number of dependencies on your Desktop PC).

-* Resume
+# Resume
-I like it so much - I even installed the OS bare-metal on an older notebook (with a SSD drive) and didn't regret it.
+I like [Solus] so much - I even installed the OS bare-metal on an older notebook (with a SSD drive) and didn't regret it.
 The next linux distribution I'll install on my parent's PC will be Solus of course.

-THANK YOU SOLUS TEAM FOR YOUR INCREDIBLE WORK!!
+_**THANK YOU @SOLUS TEAM FOR YOUR INCREDIBLE WORK!!**_

 [Elementary]: http://elementary.io
 [Solus]: http://solus-project.com